amrfarid140/webrtc-android-codelab/README.md

 Now we can use `PeerConnectionFactory.Builder` to build an instance of `PeerConnectionFactory`.

 When building `PeerConnectionFactory` it's crucial to specify the video codecs you are using.
-In this sample, we will be usingthe default video codecs.
+In this sample, we will be using the default video codecs.
 In addition, we will be disabling encryption.

 ```java
 val rootEglBase: EglBase = EglBase.create()